Values and Ethos

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy.
 At our school, these values are reinforced regularly and in the following ways:

 Democracy is an essential part of our school.
 Pupils have the opportunity to have their voices heard at all levels.
 These include:

 - through our Sports Council

 - Elections of counsellors

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws from the earliest age, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police; Fire Service; Ambulance etc. are regular parts of our calendar and help reinforce this message.

-Part of our school ethos and behaviour policy has revolved around values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
+Part of our school ethos and relationship policy has revolved around values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 We have a cycle of themes to our assemblies which are based around the SEAL curriculum.
-Respect for others is reiterated through our classroom rules, as well as our behaviour policy.
+Respect for others is reiterated through our classroom rules, as well as our relationship policy.

 Tolerance of those of Different Faiths and Beliefs